Zip codes for South Africa

-South: South Africa
+Postcode System of South Africa

 South Africa is located at the southern tip of the African continent, surrounded by the sea and bordering in the north with Namibia, Botswana, Zimbabwe, Mozambique and Swaziland.
 In the middle of the village there is the enclave Lesotho, a kingdom entirely surrounded by South Africa.
 On the southern coast lies the Head of Good Hope.
 At the east of that, Cape Agulhas is the southern tip of the continent, where the Atlantic and the Indian Ocean meet.
 The Federal Republic has three distinct capitals: while the executive is headed by Pretoria, the headquarters of the Government, Parliament's legislative power is in Cape Town, and in Bloemfontein there is the Court of Appeal, headquarters of the judiciary.
 Because of colonization, the notion of the Parthian was born, which influenced the Republic of South Africa, envisaging an organized ethnic division, between the "white" and the "black" population.

 South Africa - Divided country